Funding toward the purchase of your benefits is provided in the form of flex credits (dollars). You choose:

 - Which benefit plans to participate in

-- Which eligible dependant to cover under each plan
+- Which eligible dependent to cover under each plan

 - How to spend the flex credits you receive

 - $200 general flex credits at the beginning of each plan year

 - Up to the number of flex credits required to pay for the fully funded coverage; the exact number depends on the choices and the family status